carbonblack/cbapi-python/docs/installation.rst

 Installation
 ============

-Before installing cbapi, make sure that you have access to a working Cb Response or Cb Protection server.
+Before installing cbapi, make sure that you have access to a working CB Response or CB Protection server.
 The server can be either on-premise or in the cloud.
-Cb Response clusters are also supported.
+CB Response clusters are also supported.
 Once you have access to a working can use the standard Python packaging tools to install cbapi on your local machine.

 Feel free to follow along with this document or watch the `Development Environment Setup video <https://developer.carbonblack.com/guide/enterprise-response/development-environment-video/>`_